With Mighty Insights, you now have access to more data across multiple dashboards to support more aspects of your business.

 - Download your dashboard: You can download each dashboard in PDF or CSV format.
 You can also download specific charts and tables into a variety of formats, including PNG (image), TXT, Excel, CSV, JSON, HTML, or Markdown.

 - Glossary: At all times, you’ll have access to the Glossary dashboard, which you can use to find helpful definitions of terms and concepts used in your Insights.

 If you have access to our full Mighty Insights offering, you should also know that you can:

 - Change your dashboard timeframe: You can change the timeframe you’re analyzing in the top left corner on every dashboard except the Overview dashboard (to change the timeframe, select the date range you want to view, then click the Reload button on the right).

-- Filter by Spaces: Within the Content dashboard, you can also filter by Course or Group—simply select the relevant Space Type and then choose the Space Name.
+- Filter by Spaces: Within the Members, Content, and Chats dashboards, you can also filter by Course or Group—simply select the relevant Space Type and then choose the Space Name.
 Note that you can select multiple spaces at once!

 We've put together The Mighty Networks Guide to Metrics for Member Engagement & Retention for you to reference in your own Mighty Network.
 Read this and the below to better understand all the data you need to grow a business powered by a community.

 Your Insights are separated into the following topics by the dashboard.
 Please click on the hyperlinks to be re-directed to one of the following dashboards: